thenbrent/multisite-user-management/readme.txt

 Tested up to: 3.1
 Stable tag: 0.7

-Have WordPress automatically add new users to each site in your WordPress network.
+Make WordPress add users to each site in your WordPress network.

 == Description ==